USEPA/sensortoolkit/README.md

 ### 1. Clone the repository on BitBucket:

-There are a couple ways this can be done, either via a program with a UI like SourceTree or via a command-line interface.
-For users just getting starting with how to use Git, Bitbucket has a [tutorial] on how to clone repositories that may be helpful.
-From the terminal, the repository can be cloned via the following command
+From a command line interface, the repository can be cloned via the following command

     git clone https://bitbucket.epa.gov/scm/~sfrede01/sensortoolkit.git